 WHAT IS THE PROCESS OF GETTING MARRIED AT NYC CITY HALL?

 Upon entering the building on Worth St., you’ll get in line to go through security.
 Here you’ll present ID’s and walk through the metal detectors.
 Next, you’ll pull a number.
-After pulling your number, you’ll be asked to wait in the lobby on those famous green couches.
+After pulling your number, they will ask you to wait in the lobby on those famous green couches.
 After your number is called, you will head to the counter to sign your paperwork.
 Now, more waiting!
-Once your names are called again, it is time for your ceremony, which will be less than 5 minutes.
+Once they call your name again, it is time for your ceremony, which will be less than 5 minutes.
 You’ll exchange rings, recite your declarations of intent, and then be pronounced married!
 Afterwards, the celebration is up to you!

 CAN WE EXCHANGE RINGS AND VOWS AT OUR NYC CITY HALL WEDDING?

 Rings, yes!
 Personal wedding vows, no. The ceremony is very short and sweet.
 If you would like to exchange personally written vows, we can always arrange to do this privately at another location.

 Can I bring my friends and family to our nyc city hall wedding?

 Yes!
 As of February 14, 2023, the Manhattan City Clerk has on their website that you may bring up to three adult guests.
 Additionally, they allow a “limited number” of children.
 Everyone must wear masks, and everyone must show ID upon entrance to the building.
 You must have at least one witness.

 Of course!
 I am always happy to be your witness.
 I am often the only person to witness the wedding ceremonies I photograph.
 It is an honor and a privilege for me!!

 How much does it cost to have A NYC City Hall wedding?